My purpose is not to disparage or devalue the groundbreaking

 acknowledged and invited by them in the introduction of their book.

-I continue to believe that truth will indeed set us free if tendered
+I continue to believe that truth will indeed set us free if our hearts

 In neither of my books have I attempted to reproduce or update

 the family tree of the many descendants compiled by the authors

 of The Arterburn Cousins.
 I leave that to others.
 My focus has